Alipsa/r2md/README.md

 md.clear()
 md.add("[Google](http://www.google.se)")
 ```
-... and when redered as html it will result in
+... and when rendered as html it will result in

 ```html
 <p><a href="http://www.google.se">Google</a></p>